 In the film “Finding Neverland” there’s this great scene; it’s opening night for the play “Peter Pan” and the theatre is packed except for 25 seats kept in reserve by the author, James Barrie, played brilliantly by Johnny Depp.
-Dustin Hoffman’s character is the play’s producer and financier, a Jew named Charles Frohman, who is nervously pacing back and forth because of the 25 empty seats.
+Dustin Hoffman’s character is the play’s producer and financier, a Jew named Charles Frohman, who is nervously pacing in front of the box office because of the 25 empty seats.

 Minutes before the curtain goes up 25 orphaned children ages 3-13 walk single file down the sidewalk and into the theatre.
 Depp’s character strategically places the children throughout the audience of snobbish adults dressed in evening gowns and tuxedoes… sneering as the children climb over them to take their seats.

-You see, the author knew that his audience of adults would struggle to see the meaning of his play.
+The thing is, the author knew his audience of adults would struggle to see the meaning of his play.
 They needed to have their eyes opened and the gears of their imaginations lubricated by the laughter of these children who would instantly perceive its meaning.

 I (Jimmy) think you can observe a similar scene in the streets of Jerusalem during Yom Kippur and Sukkot.
 The Prophet Zechariah saw this…

 “Thus says the LORD of hosts, Old men and old women will again sit in the streets of Jerusalem, each man with his staff in his hand because of age.
 And the streets of the city will be filled with boys and girls playing in its streets.”
 Zechariah 8:4-5